Join me in a virtual visit to beautiful Blarney Castle, home of the Blarney Stone.

 More Than Just The Blarney Stone at Blarney Castle

 After the long climb back down, you can wander in the grounds and take some lovely well signposted walks through the gardens.
 There are plenty of them – from a Fern Garden to a Bog Garden and even a garden full of poisonous plants, aptly named, The Poison Garden.
 There’s an interesting short walk around a Rock Close as well.
 From June to August, you can also visit and tour Blarney House, a mansion built in the castle grounds in 1874.

 Blarney House is a beautiful, historic property and is still lived in today.
 It’s really interesting to see such historic rooms, paintings and artefacts juxtaposed with the owners’ modern day possessions.

 The locals will give an embarrassed sigh when you tell them you visited Blarney Castle and kissed the Blarney Stone.
 Some may even say “Did you have to?”, but a visit to this magical place really is not to be missed.

-Roughly 8 kilometers from Cork City Centre, Blarney Castle is open all year round (opening times vary).
+Roughly 8 kilometres from Cork City Centre, Blarney Castle is open all year round (opening times vary).
 Blarney House is open for tours from 1 June to 31 August.
 Visit the Castle website for more information and opening times.